openaps/docs/docs/Using-openaps-Tools/using.md

 `$ openaps device add <my_pump_name> medtronic <my_serial_number>`

+Here, `<my_pump_name>` can be whatever you like, but `<my_serial_number>` must be the 6-digit serial number of your pump.
+You can find this either on the back of the pump or near the bottom of the pump's status screen, accessed by hitting the ESC key.

 ### Add Dexcom CGM receiver as device
 Note: this step not required if using a Medtronic CGM